How Crane Truck Accident Cases Work - A Lawyer's Perspective

 As of October 2014, OSHA updated their regulations to allow "operators-in-training" to work with certain types of cranes and light certain types of loads, provided they have permission from their trainer and are closely supervised.
 In theory, that should be safe enough, but you don't have to be able to see into the future to imagine how easily it can go wrong.

 In recent years, instances of operator error and negligence leading to crane truck accidents have been on the rise.
 Even though crane truck operators must have a special license, huge overseas construction projects, such as oil and gas drilling operations in the Middle East, have caused a shortage of highly skilled operators in the United States.

 A Different Kind of Danger

-“Bucket trucks” are often confused as a type of crane truck, but they’re actually in their own separate category — Accidents with Bucket Trucks.
+"Bucket trucks" are often confused as a type of crane truck, but they're actually in their own separate category.
 However, crane trucks come in all shapes and sizes.
-You have no doubt seen one of the smaller models at work before; or more than likely, you saw one if the electric utility had to come to your neighborhood to fix a downed power line after a storm.
+You have no doubt seen one of the smaller models at work before, or more than likely, you saw one when an electri to your neighborhood to fix a downed power line after a storm.
 These have truck-mounted aerial lifts, which are also used on telephone lines, for the erecting of signs, tree trimming, painting and myriad other uses.